bytedeco/javacpp/README.txt

 }
 }}}

-To get the job done with JavaCPP, we can easily define a Java class such as this one (although having an IDE generate that code for us would be even better):
+To get the job done with JavaCPP, we can easily define a Java class such as this one--although one could use the `Parser` to produce it from the header file as demonstrated by the [http://code.google.com/p/javacpp/source/browse/?repo=presets JavaCPP Presets] subproject:
 {{{
 import com.googlecode.javacpp.*;
 import com.googlecode.javacpp.annotation.*;